pedromsantos/ts-kata/src/13_RefactoringGolf/README.md

 - Move to hole 2 and refactor the code from hole 2 to be like the code in hole 3
 - Apply the same pattern until you reach hole 13
 - Remember to keep the code compiling and the tests passing at all times during the refactor
-- For every refactor run the tests and if they pass commit
+- For every refactor, run the tests, and if they pass, commit
-- It's ok, and actually hevely encouraged, to revert back to a previous working state at any moment
+- It's okay, and actually heavily encouraged, to revert back to a previous working state at any moment
-- Give each hole at least 3 attemps, for each run.
+- Give each hole at least 3 attempts for each run.

 ## Before you start

-- Make sure you have identified as many code smells present on the starting hole as you can.
+- Make sure you have identified as many code smells on the starting hole as possible.
-- Make sure the code builds and tests are passing `yarn golf`
+- Make sure the code builds, and tests are passing `yarn golf`
-- Each hole has its own test script use `yarn golf1` for the first hole and so on for each hole.
+- Each hole has its own test script; use `yarn golf1` for the first hole and so on for each hole.

 ## First run

 - Refactor the code as best as you can.
-  - Using pen and pencil take note of the folowing:
+  - Using pen and pencil, take note of the following:
-    - For every compilation error you get during or after a refactor count 1 strike.
+    - For every compilation error you get during or after a refactor, count 1 strike.
-    - For every failing test during or after a refactor count 2 strikes.
+    - For every failing test during or after a refactor, count 2 strikes.

 ## Second run

 - Refactor the code following the treatment available for each code smell in <https://refactoring.guru/smells>.
-  - Using pen and pencil take note of the folowing:
+  - Using pen and pencil, take note of the following:
-    - For every compilation error you get during or after a refactor count 1 strike.
+    - For every compilation error you get during or after a refactor, count 1 strike.
-    - For every failing test during or after a refactor count 2 strikes.
+    - For every failing test during or after a refactor, count 2 strikes.

 ## Third run

 - Refactor the code following the treatment available for each code smell in <https://refactoring.guru/smells>.
-Use automated IDE refactoring as much as possibe.
+Use automated IDE refactoring as much as possible.
-  - Using pen and pencil take note of the folowing:
+  - Using pen and pencil, take note of the following:
-    - For every manual edit count 1 strike.
+    - For every manual edit, count 1 strike.
-      - Any code formating applied does not count as a manual edit
+      - Any code formatting applied does not count as a manual edit
       - Deleting blank lines or blank spaces does not count as a manual edit
-    - For every compilation error you get during or after a refactor count 1 strike.
+    - For every compilation error you get during or after a refactor, count 1 strike.
-    - For every failing test during or after a refactor count 2 strikes.
+    - For every failing test during or after a refactor, count 2 strikes.

 ## Refactoring Priority Premise

-### The kata uses the folowing order of code smells to refactor
+### The kata uses the following order of code smells to refactor

 - Refactor readability
   - Comments